mariotlemes/non3GPP-WiFi/README.md

 </div>

 # non-3gpp-iot-wifi
-Non-3GPP IoT use-case aims to demonstrate the untrusted non-3GPP access to the my5Gcore using a IEEE 802.11 wireless network
+Non-3GPP IoT  Wifi aims to demonstrate the untrusted non-3GPP access to the my5Gcore using a IEEE 802.11 wireless network